SM1

 Announced funding:

-German-Australian HyGATE Initiative: ARENA-administered Australian funding of AUD$19.48 million and German funding of €13.2 million conditionally awarded to the Solar Methanol Consortium.
+German-Australian HyGATE Initiative: ARENA-administered Australian funding of AUD$19.48 million awarded to Vast and German funding of €12.4 million received by Mabanaft as project co-developer.

 Project description

 The SM1 Project would include a 10 MW PEM electrolyser for hydrogen production.
 A co-located lime plant would supply produced/captured CO2 (which is an unavoidable process emission in lime production).
-The produced hydrogen in combination with up to 15,000 tonnes per annum of CO2 captured/supplied using Calix’s calcination technology would be used to synthesise up to 7,500 tonnes per annum of solar methanol.
+The produced hydrogen in combination with up to 15,000 tonnes per annum of CO2 captured/supplied using Calix’s calcination technology would be used to synthesise up to 7,500 tonnes per annum of renewables-based methanol.

 Heat for the operations would be supplied by the VS1.
 Power for the electrolyser would be a combination of supply from the VS1 project and grid-based supply.